rupesh43210/filesize/README.md

 Example

-python file_size.py -d 1 -ss 1MB -o output.txt
+python3 file_size.py -d 1 -ss 1MB -o output.txt

 This command will scan the current directory with a depth of 1, skipping files and folders smaller than 1MB, and output the result to output.txt.